-3. Explain committee structure.
+4. Explain committee structure.

-- a.
 Who is the Committee Chair?
 Who is the Vice Chair?
 What do they do on campus?
-Explaining who the committee members are and why their opinions are important to the issue at hand will help the student make the transition from "student" to "group member" much faster and easier. - b.
-Explain and discuss agenda items, and typical topics the committee considers, and share a brief history of the committee, if it is available, and the committee's importance in the governance structure.
+Explaining who the committee members are and why their opinions are important to the issue at hand will help the student make the transition from "student" to "group member" much faster and easier.

-4. Share your contact information and preferred method of communication.
+5. Share your contact information and preferred method of communication.